$\imath$Hall algebra of Jordan quiver and $\imath$Hall-Littlewood functions: Introduction

 We collect and establish in Section~\ref{sec:comb} several technical identities which we shall need in the next section.
 In Section~\ref{sec:identities}, we study several distinguished generating sets for the $\imath$Hall algebra $\iRH(\bfk \QJ)$ in the form of generating functions; they correspond to the $(t,\vth)$-deformations of the generating sets of elementary, homogeneous and power sum symmetric functions.
 We establish explicit formulas for transitions from one to another generating set.

-{\bf Acknowledgment.} We thank Jennifer Morse, Harry Tamvakis, and Mark Shimozono for stimulating discussions, very helpful correspondences and references.
+{\bf Acknowledgment.} We thank Jennifer Morse, Harry Tamvakis, Mark Shimozono, and Soichi Okada for stimulating discussions, very helpful correspondences and references.
 We thank Harry Tamvakis for explaining and clarifying his original approach toward Pieri rule.
+ML is partially supported by the National Natural Science Foundation of China (No. 12171333).
 SR is partially supported by the National Natural Science Foundation of China (No. 11801473).
-WW is partially supported by the NSF grant DMS-2001351.
+WW is partially supported by the National Science Foundation grant DMS-2001351.